 Instructors and project improvement coaches:

 Combined these Instructors have lead Lean improvements for over 30 years.
-We have had great success with this Continuous Improvement Project Coaching program in the past and are excited to offer it again beginning in January 2018!
+We have had great success with Continuous Improvement Project Coaching in the past and are excited to offer this program in 2019!

-Lean East is currently identifying teams for our next session of this program beginning in January 2018.
+Lean East is currently identifying teams for our next session of this program scheduled to begin in 2019.

 The general schedule of the 6-month program is shared below.
 Between session coaching will include a site visit from one of the instructors, both of whom are Lean Six Sigma improvement experts.